-- 1. To elect one director to our Board of Directors to serve until our 2021 Annual Meeting of Stockholders and until his successor is duly elected or appointed and qualified or until his earlier resignation or removal; - 2.
-To ratify the appointment of KMJ Corbin & Company LLP ("KMJ") as our independent registered public accounting firm for our fiscal year ending January 2, 2021 ("Fiscal 2020"); - To approve an amendment to our Restated Certificate of Incorporation ("Restated Certificate") to increase the number of authorized shares of our common stock by approximately 50% (from 300,000,000 to 450,000,000); and - 4.
+- To elect one director to our Board of Directors to serve until our 2022 Annual Meeting of Stockholders and until his successor is duly elected or appointed and qualified or until his earlier resignation or removal; - 2.
+To ratify the appointment of KMJ Corbin & Company LLP ("KMJ") as our independent registered public accounting firm for our fiscal year ending January 1, 2022 ("Fiscal 2021"); and - 3.
 With regard to all other matters as may properly come before the Annual Meeting, in accordance with the recommendation of the Board of Directors or, if no such recommendation is given, in the best judgment of the individuals named as proxies on the enclosed proxy card.

-Our Board of Directors recommends a vote "FOR" the director nominee in Proposal 1, and "FOR" each of Proposals 2 and 3.
+Our Board of Directors recommends a vote "FOR" the director nominee in Proposal 1, and "FOR" the independent registered public accounting firm in Proposals 2.